buxiebug/supervisor-easy/README.md

     }
 ]
 ```
-As showns below, SERVERS is a list of servers.
+As showns above, SERVERS is a list of servers.
 A server is a supervisor instance.The name attribute is used to identify a server.

 > Notice: The name attribute must be unique!